 7 reasons to stay invested during market uncertainty

-Maintain a long-term perspective to help stay the course during periods of heightened volatility and uncertainty.
+Maintain a long-term perspective during periods of heightened volatility.

 Graph with people walking along line.

 When market conditions are highly uncertain, even the most seasoned investors can become concerned.
-However, time is on the side of the investor.
+However, history shows that time is on the side of the long-term investor.

 Consider these seven reasons to remain invested through all market conditions: